 Why is it important for a student to get counseling?

 The most important reasons to get counseling are to clear up misconceptions and to reduce stress for both students and parents.

 A counseling session with Empowerly clears the air for many misconceptions right off the bat.
 There are a lot of mistakes that students might make without guidance.
 For example, not selecting a major that suits them, not applying to a school because they don’t think they’re qualified, and not knowing what schools might be best for their major.
 Some schools that aren’t as well known are really good in particular areas.
 A counselor can provide this information.

 Some students think that they should only talk about themselves from a technical perspective, instead of their cool hobbies.
 These are things that colleges want to see and can highlight skills that the college would want their students to have.
 The job of the counselor is to make sure that the student doesn’t miss out on any opportunities or skills that could lead to a brighter future.

 It’s good to have someone in the student’s corner that they can always talk to.
 A counselor is a person that a student can vent their frustrations with, and can comfortably talk about personal subjects that they might want to include in their essays but don’t want to share with other people.
 A counselor holds the student accountable for deadlines and getting the work done to apply to colleges in a timely manner.
 They can be a cheerleader through the whole process and give the students some much-needed confidence.

-On top of stress relief for students, counseling can provide some much-needed stress relief for parents.
+On top of stress relief for students, a counseling session with Empowerly can provide some much-needed stress relief for parents.
 “Parents are worried they’re not doing everything they can for their kids and this provides reassurance,” Sheelah explains.
 With college counseling, students talk to an expert, who knows what they need to get into the college of their dreams.